SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Spirit Seeker

-When you adopt this path, you gain the ability to cast Animal Friendship and Find Traps at will.
+When you adopt this path, you gain the ability to cast Animal Friendship and Find Traps once per short rest as a bonus action.
+You use your Wisdom as spellcasting modifier to cast these spells.

 ### Level 6